What is breast enlargement surgery?

 How much do these procedures cost?

-Breast enhancement surgery for cosmetic purposes starts from $10,990 (including GST) for our Fabulous Breasts package and includes:
+Breast augmentation surgery for cosmetic purposes starts from $12,990 (including GST) for our All-inclusive breast augmentation package and includes:

-- Premium breast augmentation performed by one of our Specialist Plastic Surgeons in Perth.
+- Breast augmentation performed by one of our Specialist Plastic Surgeons in Perth.

 - Surgery performed in a fully-accredited premium hospital, under general anaesthetic administered by a fully-qualified ANZCA anaesthetist.